codeMaestroLucas/ContactsK/README.md

 #### `baseFiles`
 Contains base resources and data files for the project, categorized by type.
 - **`excel`**: Files related to Excel data.
-  - **`RawXL`**: Raw Excel files intended for backup purposes, allowing easy restoration by copying and pasting into the Excel folder in case any file is accidentally deleted.
 - **`json`**: JSON files.

 #### `config`